majeinfo/chaingun/SYNTAX.md

   expression: "strlen(var3) > 0"
 ```

+## Session variables and Cookies

+The session variables and the Cookies are deleted at the end of each script loop (if there are many) played by a VU.

 ## The `when` clause to trigger Actions

 Each Action can be triggered by a `when` clause which defines an expression that must be evaluated to True to trigger the Action.